By Cinda Chavich

 Chefs who work directly with local fishermen and small local processors are helping to swing the pendulum back toward truly sustainable local seafood through programs like Ocean Wise, which ensures chefs that the fish they serve is harvested sustainably, and Slow Fish, which goes a step further to make locally harvested fish a priority.
 Here on Vancouver Island, that can include salmon, halibut, tuna, sablefish and prawns, along with lesser-known ling cod, skate, sardines, geoduck, octopus and sea urchins.

-The following recipes were served on World Fisheries Day (November 21) at an event hosted at the Inn at Laurel Point.
+The following recipes were served on World Fisheries Day (November 21) at an event hosted at the Inn at Laurel Point in 2019.
 All recipes were cooked by chefs who were there to talk to B.C.
 MLAs about sustainable seafood and the issues facing B.C. fisheries.

 Steamed Swimming Scallops with Soy Yuzu Butter Sauce